 BEST HIKING SHOES FOR SERIOUS GRIP ON THE TRAILS: SALOMON KIDS XA PRO 3D CSWP

 The Salomon brand is known for increasing confidence on any trail surface.
 With its aggressive grip and stability, this shoe will be perfect for any day hike or even a beginner backpacking trip!
 If you’re looking to stop slipping and sliding, the Salomon Kids XA Pro could be the shoe for you.

 Priced at $75 at the time of writing, these are pricey for kids’ hiking shoes, but they are beloved by parents who’ve found that other popular brands like Merrell and Keens don’t stop their kids from slipping on their favorite trails.

 The kids’ version of this shoe is made with a softer and more flexible sole than the adult version which will be more comfortable overall for little feet.

-One more all around hiking and playground shoe option to consider is the Saucony Peregrine.
+One more all-around hiking and playground shoe option to consider is the Saucony Peregrine.
 Sauconys are reputed to be cushy and a bit heavier than their more minimal counterparts, but I’ve personally been a fan for years.
-When I bought my first pair, some jokingly referred to them the “Cadillac” of running shoes.
+When I bought my first pair, some jokingly referred to them as the “Cadillac” of running shoes.
 And you know what?
 Some of us love that Cadillac-style!

 The straps are adjustable to help you get the right fit.
 Some parents even purchase larger pairs at first to last two summers!